unified-to/unified-ats-tutorial/README.md

 ## Tutorial

-This starter app is part of the Unified ATS Tutorial.
-As you progress through the tutorial, you'll add more functionality to this app, allowing it to connect to the Unified.to API and fetch candidate data from an Applicant Tracking System.
+This starter app is part of the Unified Javascript Tutorial.
+As you progress through the tutorial, you'll add more functionality to this app, allowing it to connect to the Unified.to API and fetch data from an Applicant Tracking System.

 ## Troubleshooting